MustakimMasum/EazyFormat-Add-on/README.md

 * Students & Researchers: Switch between citation styles instantly and manage all references in one organized library.

 ## ✨ Getting Started <a name="getting-started"></a>
 * Install EazyFormat: Available on the Google Workspace™ Marketplace.
 If installation is stuck, try a different browser or use separate Chrome Profile.
+[Link to Marketplace listing](https://workspace.google.com/marketplace/app/eazyformat_for_google_docs_format_citati/213832376863)
-* Launch the Add-on: Open any Google Doc → Extensions → EazyFormat → Open Sidebar.
+* Launch the Add-on: Open any Google Doc → Extensions → EazyFormat for Google Docs™ Format & Citation → Open Sidebar.
+* Create & Manager Citation: Create citations with Auto generator or manually and manage the citation library which allows batch/individual optioans such as pinning them on the sidebar, tag, untag or delete them.
 * Format or Customize: Choose one of the built-in styles or create a custom preset tailored to your needs.

-### Note on Multiple Accounts:
+#### Note on Multiple Accounts:
 Google’s add-on system may behave unpredictably if multiple accounts are signed in.
 For best results, use a dedicated browser profile for the account linked to EazyFormat.

 ## 👥 Author <a name="author"></a>